baritonehands/jitsi-gcp/README.md

 Install [Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstarts).
 Also requires `openssl` to be installed.

+## What is Jitsi?

+Jitsi is a multi-platform open-source video conferencing platform. https://jitsi.org

 ## Rationale

 The goal with this project was to get your very own Jitsi instance up and running